 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Báo Đà NẵngBáo Đà Nẵng24/05/2025
+Báo Đà NẵngBáo Đà Nẵng23/05/2025

-Material prices skyrocket
+Material prices have skyrocketed.

-In addition, the price of ready-mixed concrete in Da Nang has continuously increased by about 15% since the beginning of the year compared to the beginning of 2025.
-Notably, many businesses supplying ready-mixed concrete have announced a temporary suspension of product supply for construction projects, mainly due to the scarcity of input materials, especially sand.
-Recently, Da Nang Housing Development and Construction Joint Stock Company announced a temporary suspension of the supply of ready-mixed concrete for civil works and some ongoing projects from May 18, 2025.
-The reason given is that many sand mines in Quang Nam are temporarily suspending exploitation to serve inspection work, causing a serious shortage of sand supply for concrete production.
+Furthermore, the price of ready-mix concrete in Da Nang has continuously increased by approximately 15% since the beginning of 2025.
+Notably, many businesses supplying ready-mix concrete have announced a temporary suspension of product supply to construction projects, mainly due to a shortage of raw materials, especially sand.
+Recently, Da Nang Housing Development and Construction Joint Stock Company announced a temporary suspension of ready-mix concrete supply for civil construction projects and some ongoing projects starting from May 18, 2025.
+The reason given is that many sand mines in Quang Nam are temporarily suspending operations for inspection purposes, causing a serious shortage of sand for concrete production.

-Proposed solutions to "cool down"
+Proposing solutions to "cool down" the situation.

 TRONG HUNG